SETA - SElf-driving TA-xi service

 The algorithm was developed for guarantee the mutual exclusion to a critical section between multiple processes in a distributed system.

-Let’s consider the following diagram, the nodes in red want to access to the critical section, while the other nodes are doing anything else.
+Consider the following diagram: the nodes in red want to access the critical section, while the other nodes are doing something else.

-More in depth in the first phase (in which the requests are parallelized) the processes will build their lists of dependent nodes.
-These lists will contain all the nodes which got a smaller timestamp relative to their.
+In more depth, in the first phase (in which the requests are parallelized), the processes will build their lists of dependent nodes.
+These lists will contain all the nodes which got a smaller timestamp relative to theirs.

-A node will be able to enter a critical section (i.e., in this project is the recharging operation) if it receives the ACKs from all the other nodes.
-If this doesn’t happens it will have to wait the residual ACKs.
+A node will be able to enter a critical section (i.e., the recharging operation in this project) if it receives acknowledgments from all other nodes.
+If this doesn’t happen, it will have to wait for the remaining acknowledgments.

-Once that a node has finished with the recharging operation, it will sends an ACK message to the taxi of his list/queue.
-The first taxis who will fill the number of attended ACKs will access the critical section, and then story repeats.
+Once a node has finished the recharging operation, it sends an ACK message to the taxis in its list/queue.
+The first taxi to receive the required number of acknowledgments will access the critical section, and then the process repeats.

 Ride election algorithm